You can find 139 Social Sciences degree programs in the Southeast area. Will you be one of the 8,250 graduates within the region?

 About 64.0% of Davidson applicants submit their SAT scores, which average about 1,350.
 With 95.1% of the professors being full time, students will get a good amount of face time with educators.
 Videos from Davidson are a good way to explore college.

 Every student who is interested in Political Science & Government has to take a look at University of North Carolina at Chapel Hill.
 Political science graduates from University of North Carolina at Chapel Hill receive an earnings boost of about 20.9% over the typical income of political science & government majors.
 This school is one of the largest schools in North Carolina.

 Vanderbilt University is among your top options if you want to study Political Science & Government.
-Vanderbilt University offers graduate degrees in political science for those interested in an advanced degree.
+Soon after graduating, political science students typically make about $44,430 in their early careers.
 Located in Nashville, Tennessee, this college is a sound final choice for students who enjoy the excitement of a substantial city.

 Any student who is interested in Political Science & Government needs to look into Washington and Lee University.
-Washington and Lee University political science & government students make 17.1% more than the average political science graduate.
+Soon after getting their bachelor's degree, political science students generally make about $43,365 in their early careers.
 Lexington, Virginia gives a stylish small-town feeling for college students to study in.

 Washington and Lee has a remarkable student-to-faculty ratio of 8:1, so students should have a lot of opportunities to interact with their instructors.
 This school offers graduate degree programs for those who want to keep going after earning a four-year degree.
 The scorecard provides a fantastic summary of Washington and Lee University.